Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

-Generate complete podcast scripts in seconds instead of spending hours writing.
+Complete scripts in seconds instead of spending half a day writing.

-The first 30 seconds of your podcast determine whether listeners stay or skip to something else.
-Your hook should immediately grab attention by presenting a compelling question, surprising statistic, bold statement, or intriguing story preview.
+The first 30 seconds determine whether listeners stay or skip.
+Your hook should grab attention with a compelling question, surprising statistic, bold statement, or intriguing preview.

 Example hooks:

-• "What if I told you that 90% of startups fail because of one mistake that's completely avoidable?"
+• "What if I told you 90% of startups fail because of one avoidable mistake?"

 • "The productivity hack I'm about to share saved me 10 hours a week."

-Podcast scripts should sound natural when spoken aloud.
-This means shorter sentences, conversational language, and avoiding complex jargon.
-Read your script out loud during editing—if it sounds stiff or awkward, rewrite it.
+Scripts should sound natural when spoken aloud.
+That means shorter sentences, conversational language, and no complex jargon.
+Read your draft out loud — if it sounds stiff, rewrite it.

 Written style: "The aforementioned methodology has been proven efficacious in numerous studies."

-Unlike readers who can skim and re-read, listeners can't "see" your structure.
-Help them follow along with verbal cues:
+Unlike readers, listeners can't see your structure.
+Help them follow along with cues:

-Every episode should have a clear call to action (CTA).
-Don't leave it to improvisation—script exactly what you want listeners to do.
-Whether it's subscribing, leaving a review, visiting your website, or joining your email list, make the CTA specific and easy to follow.
+Every episode should have a clear CTA.
+Don't leave it to improvisation — script exactly what you want listeners to do.
+Whether it's subscribing, leaving a review, visiting your website, or joining your email list, make it specific and easy.

-Different podcast formats require different script approaches.
+Different formats need different scripts.
 Here are proven templates for the most popular podcast styles.

-Compelling story, question, or statistic to grab attention
+Compelling story, question, or stat to grab attention

-3-5 key points with examples, stories, and actionable insights
+3–5 key points with examples and actionable insights

-Summary of key takeaways → Call to action → Sign off
+Summary → Call to action → Sign off

-Welcome → Episode topic → Guest introduction with credentials
+Welcome → Topic → Guest intro with credentials

 Background questions to build rapport and context